JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 In low-resource domains, it is often tempting to add data from a large, out-of-domain dataset into the training set.
 However, if the domains are different enough a mixed training set may hurt performance more than it helps.
 Multi-Task Learning lends itself well to these multi-domain scenarios, allowing us to regulate how much influence the out-of-domain data has over parameter estimation during training.
 Usually we will want to down-weight the gradient from a source domain task if the source dataset is large or if the task is only somewhat related.

-The researchers in qin2018automatic investigated the low-resource domain of Cantonese aphasic speech.
+The researchers in Qin (2018)[^qin2018automatic] investigated the low-resource domain of Cantonese aphasic speech.
 Using a small corpus of aphasic Cantonese speech in addition to two corpora of read Cantonese speech, the researchers simply trained a Multi-Task model with each corpus as its own task (i.e. data from each corpus as classified in its own output layer).
-Similarly, in an effort to better model child-speech in a low-resource setting, the authors in tong2017multi created separate tasks for classification of child vs. adult speech, in addition to standard phoneme classification.
+Similarly, in an effort to better model child-speech in a low-resource setting, the authors in Tong (2017)[^tong2017multi] created separate tasks for classification of child vs. adult speech, in addition to standard phoneme classification.

+[^qin2018automatic]: Qin (2018): Automatic Speech Assessment for People with Aphasia Using TDNN-BLSTM with Multi-Task Learning
+[^tong2017multi]: Tong (2017): Multi-Task Learning for Mispronunciation Detection on Singapore Children’s Mandarin Speech

 <br>
 ### Discussion of Monolingual Multi-Task Learning

 In this section we've covered various examples of how researchers have incorporated Multi-Task Learning into speech recognition using data from a single language.
 Two major threads of work can be identified: (1) the use of abstract linguistic features as additional tasks, or (2) the use of speaker and other recording information as an extra task.

 With regards to the first track of work, researchers have created abstract linguistic target labels by defining linguistic categories by hand, by referring to the traditional phonetic decision tree, or by automatically finding relevant sub-word parts.
-Performance improvements with this approach have been found to be larger when working with small datasets bell2015complementary, chen2015diss.
+Performance improvements with this approach have been found to be larger when working with small datasets[^bell2015complementary][^chen2015diss].
 The intuition behind this line of work is the following: Forcing a model to classify input speech into broad linguistic classes should encourage the model to learn a set of underlying phonetic features which are useful for the main classification task.

+[^bell2015complementary]: Bell (2015): Complementary tasks for context-dependent deep neural network acoustic models
+[^chen2015diss]: Chen (2015): Multi-task Learning Deep Neural Networks for Automatic Speech Recognition

 A discriminative Acoustic Model trained on standard output targets (e.g. triphones, characters) is trained to learn that each target is maximally different from every other target.
 The label-space at the output layer is N-dimensional, and every class (i.e. phonetic category) occupies a corner of that N-dimensional space. this means that classes are learned to be *maximally* distinctive.
 In reality, we know that some of these targets are more similar than others, but the model does not know that.
 Taking the example of context-dependent triphones, the Acoustic Model does not have access to the knowledge that an **[a]** surrounded by **[t]**'s is the same vowel as an **[a]** surrounded by **[d]**'s.
 In fact, these two **[a]**'s are treated as if they belong to completely different classes.
 It is obvious to humans that two flavors of **[a]** are more similar to each other than an **[a]** is similar to an **[f]**.
 However, the output layer of the neural net does not encode these nuances.
 Discriminative training on triphone targets will loose the information that some triphones are more similar than others.
 One way to get that information back is to explicitly teach the model that two **[a]** triphones belong to the same abstract class.
 This is the general intuition behind this first track of monolingual Multi-Task work in speech recognition.

 The second track of monolingual Multi-Task acoustic modeling involves explicit modeling of speaker, noise, and other recording characteristics via an auxiliary task.
 While all of these variables are extra-linguistic, studies have shown that either paying extra attention to them (via an auxiliary classification task) or completely ignoring them (via adversarial learning) can improve overall model performance in terms of Word Error Rate.
 This is a somewhat puzzling finding.
-Learning speaker information lu2004multitask, chen2015multi can be useful, but also forgetting speaker information saon2017english, meng2018speaker can be useful.
+Learning speaker information[^lu2004multitask][^chen2015multi] can be useful, but also forgetting speaker information [^saon2017english][^meng2018speaker] can be useful.

+[^lu2004multitask]: Lu (2004): Multitask learning in connectionist speech recognition
+[^saon2017english]: Saon (2017): English conversational telephone speech recognition by humans and machines
+[^meng2018speaker]: Meng (2018): Speaker-invariant training via adversarial learning

 If we think of why this may be the case, we can get a little help from latent variable theory.
 If we think of any recording speech as an observation that has been generated by multiple underlying variables, we can define some variables which generated the audio, such as (1) the words that were said, (2) the speaker, (3) the environmental noise conditions, (4) the acoustics of the recording location, and many, many others.
 These first four factors are undoubtedly influencers in the acoustic properties of the observed recording.
 If we know that speaker characteristics and environmental noise had an influence on the audio, then we should either explicitly model them or try to remove them altogether.
-Both approaches show improvement over a baseline which chooses to not model this extra information at all, but as discovered in adi2018reverse, if the dataset is large enough, the relative improvements are minor.
+Both approaches show improvement over a baseline which chooses to not model this extra information at all, but as discovered in Adi (2018)[^adi2018reverse], if the dataset is large enough, the relative improvements are minor.

+[^adi2018reverse]: Adi (2018): To Reverse the Gradient or Not: An Empirical Comparison of Adversarial and Multi-task Learning in Speech Recognition

 <br>
 ## Multilingual Multi-Task ASR